chaerim-kim/chaerim-kim.github.io/_posts/2020-02-01-SecureIntroduction.md

         property__
     -   Depends on the value asset, target, how you use it daily, who has access to your data.
-    -   hence u can't easily measure it
+    -   hence you can't easily measure it

 **Human factor in security**